Typical Correlation Length of Sequentially Generated Tensor Network States: CORRELATIONS IN TWO DIMENSIONS

 The proofs and discussions of these results are identical to their one-dimensional counterparts.

-The tools we have developed in this and the previous two sections should, in principle, allow us to make statements also about the decay of the average of the von Neumann mutual information \( I (A : B) \) with respect to the random isoTNS ensemble.
+The tools we have developed in this and the previous sections should, in principle, allow us to make statements also about the decay of the average of the von Neumann mutual information \( I (A : B) \) with respect to the random isoTNS ensemble.
 As in one dimension, we would need to investigate the spectrum of \( \mathcal{T}_e \) with \( e \in S_k \) for all \( k \geq 2 \).
 However, as the analysis of the spectrum of \( \mathcal{T}_e \) is already quite technical for \( e \in S_4 \) with our methods, we refrain from tackling the spectrum for \( k \geq 5 \) here.

-\section{Conclusion}
+\section{CONCLUSION}

 We have investigated the average behavior of correlations between two distant subsystems \( A \) and \( B \) for ensembles of random MPS and isoTNS.
-As measures of correlation, we have considered the R\'{e}nyi-\( \alpha \) mutual information, a measure arising from the Hilbert--Schmidt norm, the trace distance, and the von Neumann mutual information.
+As measures of correlation, we have considered the R\'{e}nyi-\( \alpha \) mutual information, a measure arising from the Hilbert-Schmidt norm, the trace distance, and the von Neumann mutual information.
 We have shown that the average of each considered measure exhibits an exponential decay.
 Our results can equivalently be seen as describing states resulting from quantum circuits with a sequential architecture and Haar random gates.

 By leveraging the Weingarten calculus, we have developed a mathematical framework that allows to infer the average correlation length from the subleading eigenvalue of an appropriately defined transfer matrix.
-We have computed the averages of the R\'{e}nyi-\( \alpha \) mutual information and the measure arising from the Hilbert--Schmidt norm to show the emergence of an average correlation length that only depends on the underlying spatial dimension but not the considered measure.
-In particular, the average correlation length for random MPS increases weakly with the bond dimension \( D \) and converges rapidly (as \( D \) grows) to the value \( 1 / \log (d) \), where \( d \) is the physical dimension.
-On the contrary, the average correlation length for random isoTNS, while still depending on the bond dimension only weakly, decreases with \( D \).
-Surprisingly, the highest average correlation length for random isoTNS is achieved with the lowest non-trivial bond dimension (\( D = 2 \)).
+We have computed the averages of the R\'{e}nyi-\( \alpha \) mutual information and the measure arising from the Hilbert-Schmidt norm to show the emergence of an average correlation length that depends only on the underlying spatial dimension but not the considered measure.
+In particular, the average correlation length for random MPS increases weakly with the bond dimension \( D \) and converges rapidly (as \( D \) grows) to \( 1 / \log (d) \), where \( d \) is the physical dimension.
+In contrast, the average correlation length for random isoTNS decreases with \( D \).
+The highest average correlation length for random isoTNS is achieved with the lowest nontrivial bond dimension (\( D = 2 \)).

-Using elementary concentration results, we have furthermore deduced the typical behavior of the measure arising from the Hilbert--Schmidt, which has in turn allowed us to make similar statements about the trace distance.